hackle/blogger/src/raw/the-typescript-handbook-and-postels-law.md

 # A real-life `greet`

-Real-life Users may have (they always do) a different requirement for making a greeting.
+Real-life Users may have (they always do) different requirements for making a greeting.
 Due to network latency (and maybe their excellent use of micro-services), building a greeting message can take indeterminate amount of time.
 As a friendly (and money-loving) Author I find that reasonable and am happy to oblige.

 ```TypeScript
 function greetReal(name: string, whenReady: (message: string) => void): void {